ACCESSING CONFIDENTIAL MEDICAL SERVICES DURING SCHOOL

 Do I need to bring my parent to come with me to access these medical services?

-NO. Minors are allowed to consent to these medical services on their own.
+NO. You can go to your appointment alone, but if you would like to bring someone with you for support you can.
 However, if you can, and it is safe to do so, we encourage you to talk to your parent, guardian, or other trusted adult for support.

-In California, you have the right to free or low-cost reproductive health care if you don’t have insurance, do not want to use your parent’s or spouse’s insurance, or can’t afford it on your own.
-Learn more here.
-If you are using your parent or guardian’s insurance plan, you might have to take action to keep your health information confidential.
-Learn more here.
-Note that doctors are required to report certain situations, such as sexual assault or rape, to both the authorities and your parent or guardian after treatment is provided.
+YES.
+In California, you also have the right to free or low-cost reproductive and sexual health care services if you do not have insurance, do not want to use your parent’s or spouse’s insurance, or cannot afford it on your own.

 Can I go see a doctor during school hours to access these specific services?

 YES.
 California law requires schools to excuse students for medical appointments they can consent to on their own, such as those described above.
 Schools cannot require parental notification or permission prior to releasing the student for that medical appointment.
 Schools must keep information about your appointment confidential, and cannot share that information with anyone, including a parent or guardian.